MathieuBuisson/DeploymentReadinessChecker/README.md

 # UpgradeReadinessChecker
-Pester-based tool to validate the upgrade readiness of a (potentially large) number of machines
+Pester-based tool to validate the upgrade readiness of a (potentially large) number of machines.
+It generates a NUnit-style test result file for each computer and a summary report in HTML format.